World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

-Q: Who is behind the Accelerator in the USA?
+Q: Who is behind the Cleantech Open?

 Q: What is the mission of the Cleantech Open?